-Our board of directors held five regular meetings in 2019.
+Our board of directors held four regular meetings in 2021 and took action three times by unanimous written consent.
 During their respective terms of service, each director attended at least 75% of all meetings of the board of directors and the committees on which they then served.
 Under our corporate governance guidelines, directors are expected to be active and engaged in discharging their duties and to keep themselves informed about our business and operations.
 Directors are also expected to attend our annual meetings of stockholders, all meetings of the board of directors and all meetings of the committees on which they serve.
-Nine directors attended the 2019 Annual Meeting of Stockholders.
+All directors then in office attended the 2021 Annual Meeting of Stockholders.